MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/machine-learning-online-endpoint-troubleshooting.md

 #### Managed online endpoints

-1. Use the following command to check whether an A record exists in the private DNS zone for the virtual network.
+1. Use the following command to check whether an A record exists in the private Domain Name Server (DNS) zone for the virtual network.

    ```azurecli
    az network private-dns record-set list -z privatelink.api.azureml.ms -o tsv --query [].name